Online workshops series beginning 06 March 2021

 Conceptually examining the in-between space through the intertidal zone of the River Foyle in Derry, Slowtime is a project that will span a period of several months in 2021.
 It consists of a number of related elements; a temporary sonic event to mark the high and low tides of the river in summer 2021, a series of workshops and walking engagements that will invite the local community to listen to the river and find ways of exploring their locality through sound, and working alongside acoustic ecologists and marine scientists to gather data on the marine life and anthropogenic sounds from below the surface of the river.
 The intention is to create an interdisciplinary project based on the River Foyle that would propose an immeasurable gap between human behaviour and the natural world, an interconnected network of living and non-living things.

-During the continued lockdown, the project will begin with a series of online workshops, the first taking place on the 6th of March at 11am.
-The artist will introduce the project and invite participants to begin the process using their personal smartphones or recording devices for the first number of sessions.
+During the continued lockdown, the project begins with a series of online workshops, the first of which took place on the 6th of March.
+The artist introduced the project and invited participants to begin the process using their personal smartphones or recording devices for the first number of sessions.
 A dedicated equipment lending library will be available from the gallery as the project develops through March and April – in line with public health advice.
 Stay tuned to our social media for further information @derryvoid.
+To send your recordings to us please email firstname.lastname@example.org.

 David Beattie Biography